CenjhihLi/Variational-inference-and-Missing-not-at-random-imputation/README.md

  I recommend using docker or anaconda.

  Personally Recommend:
- 1. R is convenient in processing structured data, but really is slow for developing your own methods.
+ 1. R is convenient in processing structured data, but is really slow for developing your own methods.
-    If you want to use R, please use Rcpp and develop the methods by C++.
+    If using R, using Rcpp and developing the methods by C++ might be great.
-    Then use apply family to employ the function from Rcpp.
+    Then use `apply` family to employ the function from Rcpp.
     I use R in my thesis and the extending works.
     I decide to use python since there are a lot of packages with different usage (relative or not relative to machine learning) in python.
  2. Recommend pytorch rather than tensorflow, if really want to use tf, I recommend tf2 rather than tf1.
     The major reason is that the documentary of pytorch is really better than tensorflow...
     However, keras provide some api to build model very fast.
-    If you don't need to develop your own algorithm, then keras is great.
+    Keras is great for building models quickly.

 conda install pytorch torchvision torchaudio cudatoolkit=11.1 -c pytorch -c conda-forge check `build_env.txt`